-It is the policy of Illinois State University to afford individuals with disabilities, who require the assistance of a service animal, with equal opportunity to access University property, courses, programs, and activities.
+It is the policy of Illinois State University to afford individuals with disabilities and/or medical/mental health conditions, who require the assistance of a service animal, with equal opportunity to access University property, courses, programs, and activities.

 This policy complies with the Americans with Disabilities Act (ADA) of 1990 as amended; Section 504 of the Rehabilitation Act of 1973; Fair Housing Act of 1968, and applicable state and local law regarding service animals.